 Union Station might be famous for its size and grandeur, but I also like the small details as well, like this swag below.
 Or look at that little round window hiding inside the larger Roman arch.
 Do you see it?

 There’s still a fair bit of the remnants of the distant outbuildings of Union Station, down towards the Mill Creek railyards.
 This maintenance building, now roofless, once sat right where the tracks headed into the station from the main lines.… Continue Reading

 The concourse at Union Station has been cleared of its intrusive shops, and has returned to an appearance that is closer to its heyday.

+Update: The train shed was converted into a convention center and aquarium.
 Such an amazing space, and in my opinion much more useful as a wide open space, clear of impediments.
-We will see what the future holds for the train shed.
+We will see what the future holds for the… Continue Reading